drozdowsky/django-tracking-model/README.md

 In [3]: e.tracker.changed
 Out[4]: {'text': DeferredAttribute}
 ```
-You can specify which fields should be tracked like this:
+You narrow choice of fields that should be tracked.
+By default everything is tracked
 ```python
 class Example(models.Model):
     TRACKED_FIELDS = ['first']